AI Glossary

 Pre-trained Models

-Neural networks trained on large datasets that can be adapted for specific tasks through transfer learning, providing a foundation for efficient AI development
+Neural networks trained on large datasets that can be adapted for specific tasks through transfer learning, providing a foundation for efficient AI development.

 pre-trained modelstransfer learningmachine learning+2